timothyhalim/welcome-screen/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is inspired from www.nukepedia.com/python/ui/welcomescreen welcome screen work with other DCC software such as Maya, and Houdini that use QT as base Welcome Screen shows list of recently opened files and also buildin file browser build using QT
+This project is inspired from www.nukepedia.com/python/ui/welcomescreen <br>
+Welcome screen work with other DCC software such as Maya, and Houdini that use QT as base <br>
+Shows list of recently opened files and also build-in File Browser build using QT <br>

 Tested to be Working on:
 * Nuke 7, 10, 11